nickcmiller/ci-cd-pipeline-ansible-jenkins-tf/README.md

 ##Terraform Portion of Project

 ###Setup VPC and Network
-Sets up a VPC, IGW, route table, public
+* Sets up a VPC, IGW, route table, and private and public routes
+* Set up public subnet